-- trained and training for any staff member who has a food allergic student in their classroom. - 2.
-OLL will review this plan annually, with each new staff member, with substitute teachers, after an emergency, and if a new student arrives or a student's condition changes. - OLL School will store parent-provided Epi-pens in three safe but easily accessible locations - the main office, the student's classroom, and the MPR. - 4.
+- The diocese provides anaphylaxis certification/Epi-pen administration training for school personnel, including annual updates for those already trained and training for any staff member who has a food allergic student in their classroom. - 2.
+OLL will review this plan annually, with each new staff member, with substitute teachers, after an emergency, and if a new student arrives or a student's condition changes. - 3.
+OLL School will store parent-provided Epi-pens in the main office. - 4.
 Staff will bring Epi-pens, Benadryl, cell phones and emergency contact information on all field trips. - 5.
 If a food-allergic student ingests a life threatening allergen or complains of symptoms, OLL School staff will do the following: - 6.
 Accompany the child at all times (never leave him/her alone). - 7.
-A trained faculty/staff member will administer Benadryl and/or Epi-pen. - 8.
+Faculty/staff members will administer Benadryl and/or Epi-pen. - 8.
 Another faculty/staff member will call 911 and request advanced life support. - 9.
 The parents will be contacted. - 10.
 The principal/vice principal will be notified. - 11.
 If transported and no parent is present, a staff member will accompany the child.